PTPells/ptpedia/Coffee.md

 ### Tools
 +  Roaster: [Fresh Roast SR 340](https://www.roastmasters.com/freshroast-sr340.html)
     + I'd like to figure out a way to vent the exhaust outside.
 In our previous apartment, I'd use the vent over the range or use a cantilevered platform to position the roaster outside.
-In our current apartment, the window screens are a bit of a paint to remove and the range doesn't have any kind of ventilation system.
+In our current apartment, the window screens are a bit of a pain to remove and the range doesn't have a ventilation system.
     + I value the built-in cooling cycle.
 It brings the beans down from temperature quickly.
 This has helped me be more precise with roasts as I no longer need to consider how the beans continue to roast once the roaster's power cuts off.
 +  Scale: [Jennings CJ-4000 Compact Digital Weigh Scale 4000g x 0.5g](https://www.amazon.com/Jennings-CJ-4000-Compact-Digital-Adapter/dp/B004C3CAB8); modified to eliminate the beeping sound (*see [instructions](https://web.archive.org/save/https://www.reddit.com/r/AskEngineers/comments/3u9rfu/cutting_trace_on_pcb_am_i_in_the_right_spot/)*).
     + A great starter scale.
-  + I'm making more cold brew these days which mean making larger volume poors, more quickly.
-It's in these cases wehre I've noticed the scale's slow response time to be problematic.
+    + I'm making more cold brew these days which means making larger volume poors more quickly.
+It's in these cases where I've noticed the scale's slow response time to be problematic.
 +  Cooling: the Fresh Roast SR 340 built-in cooling cycle.